The Haitian Family Reunification Parole (HFRP) Program

 These documents must be presented to the officer for review on the date of interview.
-The interview appointment notice you received from the NVC will contain additional information on the documentation needed and instructions on obtaining the medical exam.
+The interview appointment notice you received from the NVC will contain additional information on the documentation beneficiaries need and instructions on obtaining the medical exam.

-Note: Beneficiaries should not take any permanent actions—such as selling or buying property, terminating employment or withdrawing from school—until they have their HFRP parole travel document in their hands.
+Beneficiaries should not take any permanent actions - such as selling or buying property, terminating employment, or withdrawing from school - until they have their HFRP parole travel document in their hands.

 If travel is approved:

-- Beneficiaries traveling to the United States under the HFRP Program must arrange and pay for their own travel.
+- Beneficiaries traveling to the United States under the HFRP Program must arrange and pay for their own travel; and

 If travel is not approved:

-USCIS Port-au-Prince will send a written notification to beneficiaries who have not been approved for travel to the United States.
-You, as the petitioner, will also receive written notification of the decision.
+We will send the petitioner a written notification listing the beneficiaries who have not been approved for travel to the United States.

-- If we have denied parole for a beneficiary, they may still be eligible for immigrant visa processing based on the approved Form I-130 filed on their behalf.
-If the beneficiary is still eligible to apply for an immigrant visa, they may do so when their immigrant visa becomes available.
+- If we have denied parole for beneficiary, they may still be eligible for immigrant visa processing based on the approved Form I-130 filed on their behalf.
+If the beneficiary is still eligible to apply for an immigrant visa, may do so when their immigrant visa becomes available; and

-- In certain circumstances, the reason that parole was denied may also cause us to revoke the approval of the beneficiary’s underlying Form I-130.
+- In certain circumstances, the reason we denied parole may also cause us to revoke the approval of the beneficiary’s underlying Form I-130.
 If the Form I-130’s approval is revoked, the beneficiary will no longer be eligible for an immigrant visa.
 We will make these determinations on a case-by-case basis.

 Humanitarian or Significant Public Benefit Parole